zmwangx/imgur/README.rst

 will be asked to sign in to Imgur (if you are not already signed in).
 Afterwards, you will get a PIN from Imgur, which you can enter in to the CLI prompt.
 The program will take care of the rest automatically.
-The refrest token will be added to your config file for future use, so you only need to authorize once.
+The refresh token will be added to your config file for future use, so you only need to authorize once.

 Alternatively, if you don't call ``imgur-authorize`` explicitly, then